A# Locrian Major Guitar Scale

 Guitar Tips

 The A# Locrian Major scale contains 7 notes (A#, C, D, D#, E, F#, G#).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for A# Locrian Major